Lightnet/raylib_share_libs/README.md

 # raylib_share_libs

-# license: MIT
+# License: MIT

+# Created by: Lightnet

+# Tested:
+ * Windows 10 64 bit

+# Build type:
+  * Program language c

 # Information:
   This is for raylib cmake build test.
 For share libs in debug.

-  For trying to get lib off load on execute application.
-As well to test hot reload.
+  To use dll libraries load from execute application to test hot reload.
+Not tested yet.

   Note that pointer required some c programing.
+For storage variable as it need to reload dll libraries.

   By using the bat build script to compile and run application.

-# test build:
+# Test build:
- Note I am just testing files loaded correct for dlls file.
+ Note I am just testing files loaded correct for libraries dlls file.

 # Layout:
   Need to better layout files structure for easy to read and better way to setup links.

-# build:
+# Build:
 build.bat
 ```
 @echo off